-HPE 266 3 Credits/Units
+MindBodyHealthHPE 2663 Credits/Units

 Exploration of the mind/body connection.
 Focusing on health, illness, healing, and developing personalized behavior change strategies to advanced health.
 Participating in movement activities is required.
 Activities may include mediation, yoga, tai chi and breathing techniques in addition to activities that improve strength and cardiovascular fitness.
-Fulfills the Health and Physical Education general education requirement.
-IHPE, SEI [PNP]
+[HPE, SE] [PNP]

-HPE 280 5 Credits/Units
+HPE 280 1-5 Credits/Units

 Varying topics in Health Physical Education and sports, as listed in the term class schedule.
 May be repeated for credit.
-[SE]
+[GE,SE]

-HPE 290 5 Credits/Units
+HPE 290 1-5 Credits/Units